 1) What’s the use case?

 In the case of glucose monitoring, the only application that makes money today is monitoring glucose for the purpose of dosing insulin.
 Because most researchers in the field will at least admit to themselves – but sadly not to their investors — that achieving this is impossible, the only way they can live with themselves is by thinking, “Well, at least this method can possibly measure glucose spikes!
 And that would be valuable.”
 Yet while some of these proposed methods can indeed assess glucose changes, and while there is some value to that, the dirty little secret is that one can assess glucose changes using advanced PPG analytics and activity context data alone.
 There’s no need for a fancy new sensor.
-Moreover, while assessing the existence of a glucose spike can be useful, it is not nearly as marketable as displacing the ancient finger-prick method for dosing insulin.
+Moreover, while assessing the existence of a glucose spike can indeed be quite useful to those managing diabetes (or even prediabetes), it is not nearly as marketable as displacing the ancient finger-prick method for dosing insulin.
 Indeed, although the global market for finger pricking glucose monitors used to dose insulin is double-digit billions per year, I am not aware of a single device in this marketplace that markets itself as a “glucose spike” detector!

 2) What’s the sensing modality?

 Or rather, how is the glucose being sensed?
 This is a critical question, as the sensing modality places a fundamental limit on the accuracy, precision, repeatability, and universality of glucose monitoring.